Morse-Smale flow, Milnor metric, and dynamical zeta function: Milnor metric

-\begin{re} If $V$ is a Morse-Smale gradient vector field, then $\|\cdot\|^{M}_{V}$ coincides with the one constructed by Bismut-Zhang \cite[Definition 1.9]{BZ92}.
+\begin{re} If $V=-\nabla f$ is a negative gradient of a Morse function $f$, then $\|\cdot\|^{M,2}_{\lambda,V}$ coincides with the one constructed by Bismut-Zhang \cite[Definition 1.9]{BZ92}.
 In fact, there is a small difference with Bismut-Zhang's construction, where they used a filtration \cite[(1.37)]{BZ92} induced by sublevel sets of a nice Morse function.
 Using Proposition \ref{propFp}, we can deduce that the two constructions coincide. \end{re}

+\begin{re} For two topologically conjugated Morse-Smale vector fields whose critical elements coincide, we can choose the same Smale filtration.
+From our construction, the corresponding Milnor metrics coincide. \end{re}

 \begin{re} The Milnor metric for general Morse-Smale flow does not depend on the Smale filtration \eqref{eqSmale}.
-We will not give the direct proof since it is a consequence of our main Theorem \ref{thm1}. \end{re}
+We will not give a direct proof since it is a consequence of our main Theorem \ref{thm1}. \end{re}

 Let us restate and prove Proposition \ref{prop}.